A3XX/dns_at_home/README.md

 ![pi5](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/5.PNG)

-8. safely remove the microSD card, put thecard into your Raspberry Pi.
+8. Safely remove the microSD card, put thecard into your Raspberry Pi.

 ### Step 2: